exoRift/goroutines.js/README.md

 ```
 > [!CAUTION]
 > Try to avoid passing large amounts of data to workers via context, function call parameters, or generator passing
-> If the dataset already exists in a file and isn't required in the main thread, import it in the coroutine.
+> If the dataset already exists in a file and isn't required in the main thread, import it in the goroutine.